yunbinmo/tp/docs/UserGuide.md

 ### <a id="find-record"></a>Finding records by keyword : `find -r`

-Find records which insurance name contains any of the given keyword.
+Find records whose insurance name contains any of the given keyword.

 Format: `find -r KEYWORD [MORE_KEYWORDS]`